mit-ll/CATAN/README.md

 </p>

 #How to test:
-You should be able to see CATAN services running with
+* You should be able to see CATAN services running with
 ```bash
 $ ps aux | grep catan.
 ```
-Also, the /opt/catan folder will include all of the runtime files for CATAN.
+ * Also, the /opt/catan folder will include all of the runtime files for CATAN.
 Logs are stored in /opt/catan/log.

+ * After you have two nodes running (each with its own radio) you can double check that the radios see each other by going to localnode:8080.
+In the main panel go to Mesh Status- you should be able to see the other node's radio under current neighbors.